BushtalkRadio/BushtalkClient/SubmissionGuidelines.md

 • Select an appropriate autoplay distance to make sure it doesn't clash with other landmarks.
 Only use 10km for exceptionally large landmarks such as mountains and large lakes

+• Use commas sparingly as the generator tends to over exaggerate the pauses.

+• Always strive to include one or two unique, unusual, or humorous facts.

 • If you spot bad audio while out in the bush, please flag the landmark so we can improve them.
 Please rate good submissions to let authors know you enjoyed them!

-• Avoid secondary information inside brackets, especially translations, acronymns or unit conversions as these tend to break up the flow of the audio.

-• Use commas sparingly as the generator tends to over exaggerate the pauses.

 ## Examples